BingzhangZhu/send_email/README.md

 ## Usage

-1. Install the required library using `pip install -r requirement.txt`
-2. Edit the two files: `config/sender_account.json` and `config/email_info.json`
+1. Edit the two files: `config/sender_account.json` and `config/email_info.json`.
+(If you are using Gmail as the sender account, set the App Passwords according to the 2nd reference.
+The App Password is a 16-character code and you should use it as the password here)
-3. Run the script using `sh run.sh`
+2. Run the script using `sh run.sh`

 ## Structure:
 ```